 Across the entire panel’s sample, the second most common challenge for IC programs was “bad internal communications technology.”
 The leading organizations rarely noted this as a challenge compared to those who rated their IC program as lagging, below average, and above average.

-Tip: Take a look at your internal communications technologies and prioritize investment and time spent based on approaches that drive the most success.
+Tip: Take a look at your IC technologies and prioritize investment and time spent based on approaches that drive the most success.
 The State of Internal Communications research report has a section that double-clicks on corporate communications technology and evaluates which solutions provide the most impact.

 Internal Communications Best Practice #7: Great corporate communications teams are leveraging videos